getsentry/sentry-docs/src/collections/_documentation/platforms/minidump/index.md

 <!-- WIZARD -->
 ## Platform and Language Support

-Minidumps are currently supported for **Windows, macOS and Linux**.
-There is no limitation as to which programming language can be used.
+Sentry currently supports minidumps for **Windows, macOS and Linux**.
+There is no limitation as to which programming language you can use.
 Sentry can also demangle symbols from the following languages:

 -   C and C++
 -   ObjectiveC and ObjectiveC++